martinic/ember-cli-markdown-editor/README.md

 - ember-cli 2.4.2 or higher
 - Bootstrap CSS
-- Font Awesome CSS an Icons

 ## Installation

 * `ember install ember-cli-bootstrap-css` Or your favorite Bootstrap addon
-* `ember install ember-font-awesome` Or your favorite Font Awesome addon
 * `ember install ember-cli-markdown-editor` This addon

 ## Usage